xeno-suter/dist-bloom-filter/README.md

+# Bloom Filter
+This Project is part of the course DIST.
+The project is about implementing a Bloom Filter in Java.
+With a small documentation in LaTeX.

+---

 ## **Setup Instructions**

 ### **Requirements**
 - **LaTex**
   - **Node.js** and **npm** installed on your system.
   - A LaTeX engine such as `pdflatex`, `xelatex`, or `lualatex` installed and available in your system's PATH.
+- **Java**
+  - **Java** installed on your system.
+(Version 22)

 ---